Photoelectric Effect Calculator

 Photoelectric effect definition

 Einstein proposed an explanation of the photoelectric effect using the concept that light consists of tiny packets of energy known as photons.
-Our photoelectric effect calculator uses below photoelectric effect definition:
+Our photoelectric effect calculator uses the following photoelectric effect definition:

-KEis the maximum kinetic energy of an ejected electron,
+- – Maximum kinetic energy of an ejected electron;

-f0is the threshold frequency (corresponding to the binding energy) of certain material,
+- – Threshold frequency (corresponding to the binding energy) of a certain material; and

-The description of the photoelectric effect sounds seemingly very theoretically, but, it finds many practical applications.
-Photoelectric cells are, for example, used to detect light (in photoelectric sensors) or to gather the resulting current of electrons (in solar cells).
+The description of the photoelectric effect sounds very theoretical, but it finds many practical applications.
+Photoelectric cells are, for example, used to detect light (in photoelectric sensors) or to gather the resulting current of electrons (in solar cells) to produce electricity.
 Other applications include: